 Benefits include the ability to maintain hobbies and interests, staying close to friends and family and enabling people to live the life they want.

-Live-in care can also be used for respite care and enabling a carer to take a break from looking after someone.
+Live-in care can also be used for respite care as it can enable a carer to take a break from looking after someone.

 What is live-in care?